-Full-Name Basis: When someone refers to Paul Lamb as "Paul", JP has no idea who they're talking about.
+Full-Name Basis: When someone refers to Paul Lamb the Invisible Man as "Paul", JP has no idea who they're talking about.
 Despite the fact he lives in the same house.

 Gaydar: Vod can tell Oregon isn't gay "because of your shoulders.
 I don't know, it's something about your shoulders."]]

-The Ghost: Paul Lamb "the invisible man" - also the only housemate whose full name is given in the first episode (and used thereafter every time he's mentioned).
-Deconstructed (albeit For Laughs) in the finale: apparently Paul's been around the whole time, but the housemates have just been completely oblivious to him.
+Deconstructed (albeit For Laughs) in the finale: apparently Paul Lamb the Invisible Man has been around the whole time, but the housemates have just been completely oblivious to him.
 He moved out after (understandably) having a nervous breakdown, and no-one noticed.

 Girl on Girl Is Hot: When the possibility arises of a curious Oregon snogging a drunk Josie, JP is delighted.
 When they tell them they'll only do it if JP kisses Kingsley first, he goes for it (while Kingsley has to be convinced.
 At shotgun-point.)

 Gross-Up Close-Up: Sabine rubbing an ice cube on her bruised face (and sucking on it) that both the viewer and the housemates think is made from JP's frozen spunk.
 It isn't.
 JP unknowingly downs them at the end of the episode to the rest of the house's horror/delight.

 Hidden Depths: Pretty much everyone - at least, hidden from each other.